 Decision Tables are supported by both the Decision and the Business Knowledge Model element types.
 They are denoted by the icon in the top right corner of the element on a diagram.

 On a diagram, double-click on a Decision element or BusinessKnowledgeModel element.

-The DMN Expression editor window is displayed, showing details of the selected element.
+The DMN Expression window is displayed, showing details of the selected element.

-This image shows the DMN Expression editor window as it appears for a Decision Table.
+This image shows the DMN Expression window as it appears for a Decision Table.

-- A list of rules (1, 2, 3, 4 and so on), where each rule contains specific input entries and corresponding output entries
+- A list of rules (1, 2, 3, 4 and so on), where each rule row contains specific input entries and corresponding output entries

-- A list of input clauses, defined as expressions that generally involve one or more input values
+- A list of input clauses (under the blue headings), defined as expressions that generally involve one or more input values

-- A list of output clauses, defining the output corresponding to a specific set of inputs
+- A list of output clauses (under the pink heading), defining the output corresponding to a specific set of inputs

 An input clause consists of an expression and an optional list of allowed values (the row just underneath the column headings).
-Very often, the expression is simply an unmodified input value, however, it could also be an expression involving more than one input value or perhaps a conditional statement such as 'Application Risk Score > 100'.
+Very often, the expression is simply an unmodified input value; however, it could also be an expression involving more than one input value or perhaps a conditional statement such as 'Application Risk Score > 100'.
 The allowable values apply to the expression result rather than the input values used.

 Each output clause consists of an identifier (a name) and again an optional list of allowed values for that clause.

-The decision table should contain all (and only) the inputs required to determine an output.
+The Decision Table should contain all the inputs - and only those inputs - required to determine an output.

 In determining which rules are applied, the expressions defined in the input clauses are evaluated for the given inputs and the expression results are then used to find rules with matching input entries.